Programación de verano

 of DREAM summer program participants in recent years have maintained or increased their reading level by the first day of school

-of 2021 DREAM summer participants met or exceeded expected literacy growth over the course of the summer
+of 2021 DREAM summer participants met or exceeded expected literacy goals over the course of the summer